brooksmtownsend/labs/content/install/aws_basic_cluster/_index.md

 ## Installation

-1. There are two types of installations: Cloud and Local.
-For this walkthrough, we will be installing in AWS so select `Cloud` and your license key and click **Proceed**.
+1. There are two types of installations: **Cloud** and **Local**.
+For this walkthrough, we will be installing to **AWS** so select **Cloud** and your license key and click **Proceed**.

 	![installation_type](../../images/install/aws_basic_cluster/installation_type.png)

-1. Select your Cloud provider, `AWS`
+1. Select your Cloud provider, **AWS**
 1. Enter your AWS Credentials to create and configure the required resources.
 It is strongly recommended you create a limited access role.
-You can use this [sample json definition](../../res/cs_minimum_policy_install.json) to create a policy for your user/group.
+You can use this [sample JSON definition](../../res/cs_minimum_policy_install.json) to create a policy for your user/group.
 Additional information for creating IAM Policies and generating keys can be found [here](../awsaccount)
 1. Select your AWS Region for this cluster and click **Proceed**.

 	![provider](../../images/install/aws_basic_cluster/provider.png)
 1. You may add any optional **Cluster Tags** and click **Proceed**.

 1. If you want to customize the network settings you can add your own **VPC CIDR** and **Subnets** or use the default.
 Click on **Proceed**.
-Additional details on VPCs and Subnets can be found [here](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-sizing-ipv4)
+Additional details on VPCs and Subnets can be found [here](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#vpc-sizing-ipv4).

-1. Choose what **Instance Type** you want for your Master Node.
+1. Choose what **Instance Type** you want for your master node.
 For detailed comparison ECS instance types this [guide](https://aws.amazon.com/ec2/instance-types) is very helpful.

-1. Choose `Public` for the subnet type unless you are connecting to a private subnet with a VPN.
+1. Choose **Public** for the subnet type unless you are connecting to a private subnet with a VPN.

 1. Choose what type of Storage you want to use, either `gp2` General Purpose SSD volume (balance of price and performance) or `io1` Highest-Performance SSD volume (low-latency / high throughput workloads) and the **storage size**.
 Select **Proceed**.

 	![instancetype](../../images/install/aws_basic_cluster/instance_type.png)

 1. Review the cluster settings.
-If you need to make any changes you can use the **Go Back** button or click on a section header in the sidebar to make the desired changes.  **Note** The `access_key_id` and `secret_access_key` will not be stored and is only showed for you convenience to verify.
-If everything looks correct, click on **Create Cluster**
+If you need to make any changes you can use the **Go Back** button or click on a section header in the sidebar to make the desired changes.  **Note** the **access_key_id** and **secret_access_key** will not be stored and is only showed for you convenience to verify.
+If everything looks correct, click **CREATE CLUSTER**.
 	![createcluster](../../images/install/aws_basic_cluster/create_cluster.png)
 1. When you cluster is ready, select **Download Assets** to get the details about your environment.
 	![installcomplete](../../images/install/aws_basic_cluster/install_complete.png)